SQream/sqream_docs/guides/operations/setup/installing_monit.rst

 Configuring Monit
 ====================================

-Monit can be configured by modifying the Monit configuration file, called **monitrc**.
+When the installation is complete, you can configure Monit.
+You configure Monit by modifying the Monit configuration file, called **monitrc**.
 This file contains blocks for each service that you want to monitor.

 The following is an example of a service block: